CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     a [TaskIndexProvider](../../javadoc/com/centurylink/mdw/observer/task/TaskIndexProvider.html).

 ### 3.4 Introduce collaboration through Slack
-  When workflow is intertwined with manual activities, workgroup users and managers need to stay on top of the tasks they're responsible for.
+  When workflow is intertwined with human activities, workgroup users and managers need to stay on top of the tasks they're responsible for.
   Users can't be expected to continually monitor MDWHub to look for updates on assigned tasks and pending actions.
   [MDW Mobile](../mdw-mobile) provides a hub-like experience with complete workflow visibility, along with configurable device notifications.
   Another great option is [Slack](https://slack.com/), which will have particular appeal to teams already using it for workforce communication.